The Other Woman (2014 film): Plot

-While carrying out the various pranks, they discover Mark has been embezzling money from various startup companies his workplace helps to develop.
-Meanwhile, Carly begins to connect romantically and feel a bond with Phil.
+The trio discovers Mark has been embezzling money from investors of various startup companies his workplace helps to develop.
+Meanwhile, Carly becomes romantically involved with Phil.
 The women's camaraderie begins to fall apart when Kate finds herself still in love with Mark after caving in and having sex with him.
 Carly exposes Mark's fraud before texting him, upsetting Kate and Amber.
+However, Kate later realizes that Mark has not changed after he catches a cold and suspects he has an STI (since Amber claimed she has one to avoid sleeping with him again) and he tries to trick her into taking medication for it too.

-Later, Mark goes to the Bahamas on a supposed business trip and Kate decides to follow and expose him.
-When she arrives she is surprised to find Carly and Amber waiting for her.
-They explain that Mark has set up Kate as the owner of the companies he defrauded, which, if his fraud is discovered, would result in Kate going to prison rather than him.
-She also finds out he has been seeing yet another woman, someone he has met on this trip.
+When Mark goes to the Bahamas on a supposed business trip, Kate decides to follow and expose him.
+She is joined by Carly and Amber, who explain that Mark has set up Kate as the owner of fake companies holding the embezzled money, which, if his fraud is discovered, would result in Kate going to prison rather than him.
+She also learns he has yet another mistress, whom he has met on this trip.
 This, and the possibility of facing prison, motivates her to take action, with the help of Carly's legal expertise.
 Amber confides to Carly that she is seeing someone else too.

-When Mark returns from the trip, he visits Carly at her office.
-He is locked in a conference room by her assistant and friend Lydia (Nicki Minaj) and is stunned to see his wife, his girlfriend, and his summer fling sitting there all together.
-They proceed to confront him with his infidelities and embezzlement.
+Returning from the trip, Mark visits Carly at her office, only to find Kate, Carly, and Amber all sitting in the conference room together.
+The trio confronts him with his infidelities and embezzlement.
 With Carly as her attorney, Kate presents divorce papers and a list of their assets.
-She reveals how she, named CEO by Mark, has returned all of his embezzled money to the companies from which he stole it, saving them both from jail time as well as bankrupting Mark, much to his shock and hysterical outrage.
-Mark's business partner Nick (David Thornton) then fires him and acknowledges Kate's work.
-Everyone watches in amusement as a furious Mark accidentally smashes into an empty room's glass paneling, drastically hurting his nose and ripping his coat, and exits to find his car being towed for being near the red zone before receiving a departing punch in the face from Frank as payback.
-Some time later, Carly, Kate, and Amber happily toast to their friendship, promising to never sleep with the same man ever again.
+She reveals how she, named CEO by Mark, has returned all of his embezzled money to the investors from which he had stolen.
+While that saves Mark from jail time, it leaves him bankrupt, much to his shock and outrage.
+Mark's former business partner Nick fires him before acknowledging Kate's work.
+Everyone watches in amusement as a furious Mark accidentally smashes into an empty room's glass paneling, severely injuring his nose.
+Exiting the building, he finds his car being towed away and is punched in the face by Frank.

-In the postscript, Carly and Phil move in together and Carly becomes pregnant with Phil's child.
-Kate takes over Mark's job with Nick and becomes CEO of several successful companies, making big profits under her honest leadership.
+A postscript states that Carly and Phil move in together and she becomes pregnant with his child.
+Kate takes over Mark's job with Nick, becoming CEO of several successful companies under her honest leadership.
 Frank is revealed as the man Amber is dating and the two travel the world together.